mattermost/docs/source/about/faq-product.rst

 Beta Level Quality
 - Support best effort only. `Premier Support <https://mattermost.com/support/>`__ is recommended for use in production environments
 - Core functionality is stable, but iteration based on feedback is ongoing
-- Full resolution and testing of all edge cases is still in progress
+- Full testing of all edge cases is still in progress
 - Detailed documentation may not be available yet

 Experimental Level Quality